 FEEDING YOUR SPRING BULBS

-The Spruce advises you to feed your bulbs when they first pop out of the ground.
-Feed them while they are building up energy to store.
-There are special bulb fertilizers that have a high percentage of phosphorous.
-Bone meal is another option.
+Feed your bulbs when they first pop out of the ground, and while they are building up energy to store.
+There are special bulb fertilizers that have a high percentage of phosphorous, or you can use a bone meal.

 HOW CAN YOU SPRUCE UP YOU GARDEN?

 I tend to tuck my bulbs in between evergreen shrubs and early spring growing perennials.
 This helps hide the brown leaves.
-Planting bunches of early blooming annuals, such as primroses and pansies, around the spring bulbs, can also help distract from the spent foliage.
+Planting early blooming annuals, such as primroses and pansies, around the spring bulbs can help distract from the spent foliage.

 I hope that clears up the timeline for cutting back your spring bulb flowers and leaves.
-For more gardening tips for May, click here.
+Leave me a comment, I’d love to hear from you.